-Leash: On-leash (Off-leash park along the way + dog beach in Rose Bay)
+On-leash (Off-leash park along the way + off-leash dog beach in Rose Bay)

-Transport: On-street parking + Public transport and ferries nearby
+On-street parking + public transport and ferries nearby

-You can start this beautiful walk from either end, so begin with whichever works for you.
-It’s an easy, breezy 5.5 KM, so a great way to start the day, or get some time away from your screen.
+You can start this beautiful walk from either Rushcutters Bay or Rose Bay, so begin with whichever works for you.
+It’s an easy, breezy 5.5km walk, which is a great way to start the day or get some time away from your screen.
 There’s also a lot of easy-access parking on either side, so you’re already winning.

-Add on a mini adventure and wander down to the secluded (but, pet-friendly) Lady Martins Beach with your dog, as long as he’s on a leash.
-Here, you’ll see lovely turquoise waters, alongside beautiful views of the famous Harbour!
-This detour will take you an extra 40 mins, but it is definitely worth it.
+Add on a mini adventure and wander down to the secluded Lady Martins Beach with your dog.
+Just make sure you keep your dog on a leash!
+Here, you’ll see lovely turquoise waters alongside beautiful views of the famous Harbour!
+This detour will take you an extra 40 mins, but it’s definitely worth it.

-As you walk along the promenade of New South Road you will eventually reach Lyne Park and Rose Bay ferry wharf.
+As you walk along the promenade of New South Road, you’ll eventually reach Lyne Park and Rose Bay ferry wharf.
 If it’s a nice day, head to the Rose Bay dog beach, where both you and your dog can jump into the water at Rose Bay Foreshore.

 Whichever way you start this walk, you’re guaranteed to enjoy it!